 Here are the best AMD Ryzen Threadripper HEDT processors with their specifications and other important details about them.

 AMD Ryzen Threadripper 1950X is the fastest desktop processor from AMD and the flagship processor in the AMD Ryzen Threadripper family.
-This is a 16 core processor and can execute 32 threads for faster performance in multi-threaded applications.
-The processor comes with base clock speed of 3.4 GHz and Turbo speed of 4 GHz.
-It also features XFR (Extended Frequency Range) and can boost its frequency to further +200 MHz above Turbo in presence of better cooling.
-The processor has got total cache of 40MB (32MB L3 + 8MB L2).
-The processor supports 64 PCIe lanes, 60 lanes for high-end graphics card and 4 lanes for super-fast NVMe PCIe Solid State Drives.
+This is a 16-core processor and can execute 32 threads for faster performance in multi-threaded applications.
+The processor comes with a base clock speed of 3.4 GHz and a Turbo speed of 4 GHz.
+It also features XFR (Extended Frequency Range) and can boost its frequency to a further +200 MHz above Turbo in presence of better cooling.
+The processor has got a total cache of 40MB (32MB L3 + 8MB L2).
+The processor supports 64 PCIe lanes, 60 lanes for high-end graphics card, and 4 lanes for super-fast NVMe PCIe Solid State Drives.

 In terms of pricing, AMD Ryzen Threadripper 1950X is in the direct competition to the Intel Core i9-7900X which is also priced at $999.
 But if we compare the performance of both these processors then the Ryzen Threadripper 1950X is much better than the Intel Core i9-7900X because Core i9-7900X is only a 10 core processor.
 If we compare core to core, then Ryzen Threadripper 1950X should be put against the Intel Core i9-7960X which is also a 16-core processor but it costs almost double of Ryzen Threadripper 1950X.
 The only thing that is against the AMD Ryzen Threadripper 1950X is its slightly higher power consumption at 180W TDP compared to 140W of Intel Core i9-7900X and 165W of Intel the Core i9-7960X.
 But if we loot at overall then AMD Ryzen Threadripper 1950X offers excellent performance for the money and is definitely the choice for anyone building a high-end gaming PC or a high-performance PC.